Pittsburgh refrigerator cat

-The Pittsburgh Refrigerator Cat, Refrigerator Cat, Cold Storage Cat or Eskimo Cat is repeated as fact in many cat books.
-However, this never existed as a breed.
-Although refrigerator cats are frequently described as a lost longhaired breed, the reports describe them as thick-furred.
+The Pittsburgh Refrigerator Cat, Refrigerator Cat, Cold Storage Cat or Eskimo Cat is a spurious breed of cat.

 Description

 There is no standard for this fictitious cat breed; The cats upon which the reports were based were pink-eyed albino cats.

 Newspapers reported these cats to be cold-loving, light-sensitive and prone to heat exhaustion or fits at normal temperatures.

-History of the cat breed
+Origin

 In 1894, the New York Times ran reports about a race of thick-furred, short-tailed chubby cats that had arisen through natural selection in the cold storage warehouses in Pittsburgh.
 These cats supposedly suffered heat exhaustion and fits if taken from their home in a cold storage warehouse and placed near a warm stove.
 According to news reports that circulated, the cats had been developed to combat the thick-furred rats that had evolved to live in cold storage warehouses in Pittsburgh.
 They preyed upon the rats with the same enthusiasm that cats at normal temperatures hunted prey.
 The Reading Times attributed the story to The New York Tribune.

 The story of the refrigerator cats became more elaborate as it was reprinted elsewhere.
 Readers were told that the ordinary rats of the United States had originated in the cold climate of Spitzbergen and were well-adapted to a cold climate.
 They were fat with long, thick hair, furry tails and they had begun to infest cold storage warehouses.
 This, according to the stories, necessitated the introduction of cats into the warehouses.
 Most of the cats died due to the excessive cold, but one cat thrived when introduced into the cold storage rooms of the Pennsylvania Storage company.

 In 1895, The Pittsburgh Dispatch printed a more elaborate version of the story.
 It told its readers that in the Union storage warehouses there were particular cold-loving cats descend from ordinary well-behaved fireside cats.
 It was custom in the storage house to collect all of the cats into one room at the end of the day, but this one cat was often missing and was to be found lying on one of the cooling pipes which run along the ceiling of the room, fast asleep.
 The pipes were covered with a frost of about a half-inch, and, while the temperature of the room was maintained at 10 F, the cooling pipes were much colder.
 Another peculiar effect of the cold upon the cats was its ability to rejuvenate them.
 Old cats became as playful and active as young kittens.
 This account was widely recirculated during March and April 1895.

 A month later, a report in the Cincinnati Enquirer transplanted the story from Pittsburgh to New York, crediting it to an anonymous traveling man: